Keyclic/docs-en/authentication.rst

 For more information on PATCH request, see :ref:`technical-patch`.

-For example, to change his last name :
+For example, to change its last name :

 .. code-block:: json